-Turbo machinery is complex and expensive to maintain.
-Good maintenance practice is essential to get the full service life out of the equipment.
-Turbo machinery mechanics and electricians are among the most skilled maintenance workers in the world.
+Good maintenance practice is essential to get the full service life out of your equipment.
+Your mechanics and electricians are among the most skilled workers in the world.
 With all the skills and all the money we spend on spares and training why does maintenance activity run smoothly in some facilities and not others?
 Why do some facilities run with smaller crews than yours without ill effects?
 Finally why do good people leave your company to work for other companies and report that the environment is better?
 The answer to all these questions might concern your maintenance planning and scheduling (or lack of it).